ZenSoftware/ts-express/README.md

 💧🟪🟦🟪🟦🟪🟦🟪🟦🟪💧🟪🟦🟪🟦🟪🟦🟪🟦🟪💧

 This is a "Hello world!"
 Node.js Express app, written in Typescript, with modern development ergonomics all preconfigured.
-Built to be the perfect `git clone` for tiny sandbox experiments with Node.js using Typescript.
+Built to be the perfect `git clone` for sandbox experiments.

 - Typescript type definitions for code completion
 - `npm run start:watch` for live reloading of watched source files.